 The process of preparing mate (“cebar”, in Spanish) involves a series of techniques and tricks to ensure the best results.
 In this opportunity, Valeria Trapaga (sommelier specializing in yerba mate) explains all there is to know about preparing mate as an expert.

 The first step is using a good-quality yerba for our mate tea, as this will have a huge impact on its flavor, texture and aromas.
 To identify a good yerba, we must use all five senses.
-The yerba should exhibit a yellowish green color and there should be a harmony between the components: dust, leaves, chips and fiber.
+The yerba should exhibit a yellowish green color and there should be a harmony between the components: dust, leaves, stem.
 When you hold it, yerba should have a dry texture and produce a light cracking sound; Its aroma should be fresh and slightly roasted, while the flavor should have a nice bitter touch.

 When the mate (container) is properly cured, it is able to absorb all the attributes of the yerba and preserve its flavors.
 So before we start preparing the infusion, it is important to make sure that the container we use is appropriate (it must have a narrow base and a wide mouth) and that it is properly cured.